naturalis/biovel-R-client/README.md

 # biovel-R-client
 An example client showing how to connect to biovel services from within R.

-Here we show how a RESTful webservice can be invoced from within R, using the package `RCurl`.
+Here we show how a RESTful webservice can be invoked from within R, using the package `RCurl`.

 This small example uses the [NeXMLExtractor REST endpoint](https://www.biodiversitycatalogue.org/rest_methods/222) published in the
 [Biodiversity catalogue](https://www.biodiversitycatalogue.org) to extract sequence data from a [NeXML](http://www.nexml.org/) file.